-Tree-lined avenues shade us during our hot summers, raise our property values and clean our air.
+Tree-lined avenues offer shade during our hot summers, raise property values, and clean our air.
 That's why so many trees have been planted in the City of Stockton.

-Trees planted in park strips, the planting area between the curb and sidewalk, or trees planted in tree wells are in the City right-of-way.
+Trees planted in park strips (planting area between the curb and sidewalk) or trees planted in tree wells are in the City right-of-way.
 With a few exceptions, trees planted six feet back from the sidewalk (8-10 feet in some newer subdivisions) are also within the City easement.

-Stockton's urban forestry commitment continues to be successful with the support and partnership of residents throughout the community.
 Thousands of property owners help by caring for the street trees adjacent to their property.
-If you are planning to plant a new tree, the City of Stockton requires that trees be on the approved species list.
+If you are planning to plant a new tree, the City of Stockton requires trees be on the approved species list.

-Trees located on private property are the responsibility of the property owner.
+Trees located on private property are the property owner's responsibility.
 To determine if a tree is on private property or in a city right-of-way, please contact the Tree Division.
-Residents may trim, prune and maintain trees adjacent to their property in city rights-of-way but must submit a Street Tree Planting/Removal Permit Application to obtain approval prior to removing or planting trees in those areas.
+Residents may trim, prune, and maintain trees adjacent to their property in city right-of-way.

-In some areas, the Pacific, Gas & Electric Company (PG&E) has a maintenance program that includes the trimming of trees away from electric utility lines.
-For information about the maintenance of trees in power lines, please contact PG&E (see contact information under External Links below).
+In some areas, Pacific Gas and Electric Company (PG&E) has a maintenance program that includes trimming trees away from electric utility lines.
+Please contact PG&E (under External Links below).

 Heritage Oak trees are protected in the City of Stockton.
-Stockton Municipal Code Chapter 16.130 governs the removal of Heritage trees regardless of where they are located on a property or the condition of the tree(s).
-If a property owner wishes to remove a Heritage Oak tree, an approved Heritage Oak Removal Permit Application is required.
+Stockton Municipal Code - Heritage Oak Permit 16.130 governs the removal of Heritage trees regardless of location on a property or condition of the tree(s).
+To remove a Heritage Oak tree, you must contact the Community Development Department for permit information and requirements.

-The Heritage Oak Removal Permit Application must be submitted to the Community Development Department.

-Upon receipt of the application, staff will evaluate the condition of the tree and grounds for the application to determine whether or not the tree can be removed.
-If removal is warranted, the property owner will be notified of the next step for the particular situation.
+Upon receipt of the application, Community Development will evaluate the condition of the tree and grounds for the application to determine whether the tree can be removed.
+If removal is warranted, the property owner will be notified of the next step.
 Mitigation is required.